-If all information has been provided correctly, your application for quality processing will be accepted and the clock started from when you lodged the application.
+If all information has been provided correctly, your application will be accepted for quality processing and the clock started from when you lodged the application.
+If your application is deemed incomplete, a correspondence will be sent advising the information required to allow your application to proceed.
+The clock will be stopped until all the information is received.
 All applications or information received after 2pm will be recorded as received the NEXT working day.